Reproduced with permission from terryb.

 Making the gate (base) more positive on an N-Channel causes more current to flow from drain (collector) to source (emitter).
 Making the gate more negative on a P-Channel causes more current to flow from the drain to the source.

-Another type of transistor is the TRIAC, which are always on or off and switch AC rather than DC.
+Then there is the TRIAC, which are always on or off and switch AC rather than DC.
 They are commonly used in the general illumination circuit.
 Once triggered (the base goes high), Triacs stay on even when the trigger is removed and until the current through the main terminals goes to zero.

 [Editors note: Triacs are used in Williams WPC Driver Boards to control the AC GI circuit.
 For more information on Triacs, see What is a Triac.]